Heat-shrink tubing: Types

 Heat-shrink tubing is available in a variety of colors for color-coding of wires and connections.
 In the early twenty-first century heat-shrink tubing started to be used for PC modding to tidy up the interior of computers and provide an appearance considered pleasing.
 In response to this opening market, manufacturers started producing heat-shrink tubing in luminous and UV reactive varieties.

 Although usually used for insulation, heat-shrink tubing with a conductive lining is also available, for use on joints which are not soldered.

-Specialty heat-shrink tubing, known as "solder sleeves", have a tube of solder inside of the heat-shrink tubing, allowing the heat source to electrically join the two wires by melting the solder and simultaneously insulate the junction with the tubing.
+Some specialty heat-shrink tubing, known as solder sleeves, has a tube of solder inside, allowing the heat source to electrically join wires by melting the solder and simultaneously insulate the junction with the tubing.
 Solder sleeves also commonly contain a ring of heat-activated sealant on the inside of each end of the tubing, allowing the connection to also be made waterproof.

 Heat-shrink end caps, closed at one end, are used to insulate the exposed cut ends of insulated wires.